-This is called a point-to-point flight network where the airlines don’t make stops at hubs.
+Another very cool similarity is that both airlines will typically offer nonstops between cities.
+This is called a point-to-point flight network where the airlines don’t stop at hubs.
 This makes for convenient flight times on both airlines.

-What this means to you, gentle flyer, is that you get to where you’re going without a layover or flight change mess that could potentially spoil your plans.
+A nonstop flight could mean that you get to where you’re going without a layover or flight change mess that could potentially spoil your plans.